Boughten52/D0020E/index.md

 ## <a name="running_the_application"></a>Running the Application

+When starting `D0020E_Interface.exe` the user will be presented with three choices: `USER`, `TEST` and `ADMIN`.
+No rulesets are defined when starting for the first time so press `USER` and then `Add New` to make new rules.
+Name your ruleset to `rule_#`, replacing the hash with any text.
+Then choose desired input and desired output for a rule.
+Input and ouput can be combined in any manner.
+Press `Save` to save this rule to the specified ruleset.
+If you want to add more rules to this set, choose the newly created ruleset, choose input and output and press save again.
+Add as many rules as you like.
+If `discord_0_send` is chosen you will have to write a message to send to the Discord webhook in the box `OutPut Argument for General`.

 See `EXPLANATIONS.toml` for mapping between ID and physical object.
-For example door 42 is the front door to H2Al. `EXPLANATIONS.toml` should also be updated when new input or output is added to make it clear which ID corresponds to which object.
+Door 42 is for example the front door to H2Al. `EXPLANATIONS.toml` should also be updated when new input or output is added to make it clear which ID corresponds to which object.

+Press the cogwheel to go back and press `USER` again to see all created rulesets.
+Choose your ruleset and press `Run Selected Rule` to start the application for the selected ruleset.
+Press `Stop Selected Rule` to stop the application.
+Rulesets can be changed and removed.

+If you want to run a simulator in order to test a specific ruleset, go to the start menu and choose `TEST`.
+Choose the ruleset you want to test and press `Run Simulator` to start the simulation.
+The simulator's default configuration is to send Z-Wave door and WideFind position updates for about a minute.
+The simuator can be edited by changing the messages in the file `/Input/Simulator.py`.

+The `ADMIN` panel currently doesn't let you do anything special.
+Here you can also modify rulesets like on the `USER` panel and the plan is to expand it sometime in the future.

 ## <a name="system_architecture"></a>System Architecture